Lector's Notes | To the home page![]() of Lector's Notes | |

 Before the first reading:

-Deutero-Isaiah contains four obscure poems called the Songs of the Suffering Servant.
+The book of the prophet Isaiah contains four obscure poems called the Songs of the Suffering Servant.
 They may be autobiographical, they may refer to the people as a whole.
-They introduce new ways of understanding suffering and the mysterious plans of God.
-Jesus clearly meditated on these passages, and the gospel writers used them to help express their experience of Jesus in the lives of their communities.
+They introduce new ways to understand suffering and the mysterious plans of God.
+Jesus clearly meditated on these poems, and the gospel writers used them to express their experience of Jesus in the lives of their communities.

 After the psalm, before the second reading: